punchagan/expense-tracker/README.md

 ## Running the code

+- To setup the DB correctly, run `alembic upgrade head`.

 - The `axis-scraper.py` uses `seleniumbase` plugin for `pytest` to scrape the data.
 This lets us configure re-runs when the scraping sometimes fails due to network errors, etc. It also lets us run the Credit card transactions scraper